A Christ-Centered Formation Journey

 - Playfulness and Happiness, Joy in believing.

-- Weekly Church is a Communual Feasting Together
+- Weekly Church is a Communal Feasting Together

 References